Living with a long-term health condition or disability

 Support and Education

 An important aspect of self-care is to understand your long-term condition or disability.
-NHS services do offer education sessions to help you understand how to manage and reduce the impact of your symptoms on day to day living.
+NHS services offer education sessions to help you understand how to manage and reduce the impact of your symptoms on day to day living.
 Listed below are a number of charitable organisations that may offer education sessions – these courses or programmes may have been developed by specialist staff, volunteers with the condition or in cooperation with the NHS, including consultants, specialist nurses, occupational therapists, dietitians and psychologists.
 At the bottom of the article there is a pink box with Useful Organisations that are listed below.
 Click on the title and you will be able to find the Organisation contact details.
 Some education is available more informally through attending support groups.

 - Action on Pain